The time: around noon on a Wednesday

 Billy is overjoyed at this windfall and announces to Ethel that they're going on vacation in New York, but first a stop in Las Vegas.

-I'm not sure how quickly a mountain can travel but it would take anywhere from three and a half to four and a half days of continuous walking to cover the 250 miles or so northeast from Rosamond to Las Vegas, depending on the route.
+I'm not sure how quickly a mountain can travel but it would take a human being anywhere from three and a half to four and a half days of continuous walking to cover the 250 miles or so northeast from Rosamond to Las Vegas, depending on the route.
 Billy and Ethel seem to have avoided roads and braved the very rugged and hilly terrain in the Mojave Desert.

 Billy and Ethel's route runs straight through Edwards Air Force Base, the famous installation about 18 miles east of Rosamond, and Billy levels it.
 When news gets out about the destruction of Edwards Air Force Base, a TV announcer claims that Billy and Ethel have been linked to "drug abuse and pay-offs as part of a San Joaquin Valley smut ring!"
 And then there is an extended litany of towns involved in a "recent narcotics crack-down."